 The market has responded to the concept.
 "I would say I've been pleasantly surprised by how people are approaching this," says Liberati.
 "People have been receiving it very well, especially brewers."

 Both beer drinkers and wine drinkers are finding middle ground with grape beers.
 "People have been approaching this with their eyes open, without prejudice or preconceptions," says Liberati.
 "That has been the key.
 It's 'I like this' more than 'How does this fit in?'"

 But he notes that the mature Denver craft beer market has undoubtedly catalyzed the business.
 "It's such a vibrant beer scene here and that's key.
 We're not speaking to a market that is used to industrial lager and that's it."

-Some of Liberati's oenobeers present grapes as more of accent: The Lupulus Vinifera IPA, with 20 percent pinot grigio grapes, offers a nuanced character that's unlike any IPA in Denver.
+Many of Liberati's oenobeers present grapes as more of accent: The Lupulus Vinifera IPA, with 20 percent pinot grigio grapes, offers a nuanced character that's unlike any IPA in Denver.
 But the Verba Volant, with 49 percent Sonoma Malbec grapes, is another animal: a red-forward beer that pushes the envelope into another zip code.